Crafters-Against-COVID-19/CraftersAgainstCOVID19.org/src/posts/batch-10-fitted-mask-q-a.md

 layout: layouts/post.njk
 title: Batch 10 Fitted Mask Q&A
 date: 2020-04-25T18:00:00.000Z
+excerpt: "Good morning you wonderful crafters!
+This is the thread for questions for those of you working on Batch 10 (the fitted mask).
+Please read through all the comments before posting your question."
 tags:
   - Updates
 ---
 Good morning you wonderful crafters!
 This is the thread for questions for those of you working on Batch 10 (the fitted mask).
 Please read through all the comments before posting your question.

 Here are some of the answers you may already be looking for:

 * Kits for this mask were delivered yesterday, 4/24.
 * The completion goal for this mask is Monday, 4/27.
 * If you cannot complete your masks by then, no worries!
 Just let your Neighborhood Captain know so you can arrange a new date.